capejs/capejs/content/tutorials/capejs_primer/18_collection_agent2.md

 title: "Collection agent (2) - Cape.JS Primer"
 ---

-On [the precious lecture](../17_collection_agent1), I'll keep rewriting the "Todo list" application by using the class `CollectionAgent`.
+Following [the previous lecture](../17_collection_agent1), I'll keep rewriting the "Todo list" application by using the class `CollectionAgent`.

 ----